kunalkumar2511/youtube-webpage-clone-master/README.md

 ## Credits

-This project was created by [Your Name] as a practice exercise for HTML and CSS.
+This project was created by Kunal Kumar as a practice exercise for HTML and CSS.

 ## License